greenyouse/plugin-helpers/README.md

 ### project.clj functions

-For the next few examples we'll use an example of a minimal project.clj and show how running the different functions updates its state.
+For the next few examples we'll use a minimal project.clj config and show how running each function updates its state.

 ```clj
 {:description "foobar"